OCRG/ocrg.github.io/README.md

 To create a new release:

 1. Update version numbers in relevant files
+2. Update the CHANGELOG.md
-2. Create a new tag:
+3. Create a new tag:
    ```bash
    git tag -a v1.0.0 -m "Release version 1.0.0"
    git push origin v1.0.0
    ```
-3. Create a new release on GitHub with release notes
+4. Create a new release on GitHub with release notes

+For more detailed information on the release process, see [RELEASING.md](RELEASING.md).